DataStax-Academy/katapod-demo-scenario/step2.md

 <div class="step-title">This is it</div>

-✅ Observe that, upon loading of this stepm a command is triggered on the second terminal.
+✅ Observe that, upon loading of this step, a command is triggered on the second terminal.

 <!-- NAVIGATION -->